mxyzpt1k/advent-of-code/README.md

 for the whole contest, but if I see a quick solution using sed or awk, I may make a run for the leaderboard.

+## Day 25: Snowverload

+A graph problem, so I used graphviz to find the solution.
+No part 2 because I don't have enough stars.

+## Day 24: Never Tell Me The Odds

+Finding interesecting lines of flight.
+Only part 1.

+## Day 23: A Long Walk

+Company arrived for the holiday.
+Haven't gotten to this one yet.

+## Day 22: Sand Slabs

+Sort of tetris-y, you had to disintegrate falling blocks.
+Only part 1.

 ## Day 21: Step Counter

 Another grid problem.
 Another one-off solution.